OctopusDeploy/blog/blog/2020-08/negotiating-with-the-gatekeepers/index.md

 You glance at your watch.
 You realise that you might be late and feel a spasm of panic shoot up your spine.
 No-one is even working in those pointless looking holes in the tarmac!

-You pull yourself together.
+Pull yourself together.
 You are respected at work for your calm diligence and professionalism.
 You’ve got this.

 Breathe.
 Count to ten.